danielribeiro/conjcraft/README.md

 ----
 This is not required if you just wanna play with the recipes, as they are all plain text clojure files included in the conjcraft folder installed on your home directory (the above installation creates them).

-This setup assumes the setup above, and that you have git installed.
+This setup assumes the setup above, that you have git installed, and that you have all [pre-requisites for MCP](http://mcp.ocean-labs.de/index.php/MCP_Readme):

      $ curl https://raw.github.com/danielribeiro/conjcraft/master/setup_scripts/dev_install.sh | bash